francistor/yaas/doc/readme.md

 developer has the same freedom as in any programming language, and using a strongly typed one such as scala.
 The disadvantage is that this may be too much freedom to be practical for very simple algorigthms.
-Nevertheless, the author has never seen a simple Radius/Diameter algorithm, except during the first day of development (mankind tends to make things complicated), and in the end, the result in Yaas is typically much more compact, readable and maintainable than algorithms built on Nokia TAL, pre-post-blah hooks in Radiator, etc., not to mention performance.
+Nevertheless, the author has never seen a simple Radius/Diameter algorithm, except during the first day of development (people tend to make things complicated), and in the end, the result in Yaas is typically much more compact, readable and maintainable than algorithms built on Nokia TAL, pre-post-blah hooks in Radiator, etc., not to mention performance.

-Yaas makes use of embedded Apache ignite as a database for storing active sessions, IP address assginments and, incidentally, for storing client data for internal tests.
+Yaas makes use of embedded Apache Ignite as a database for storing active sessions, IP address assginments and, incidentally, for storing client data for internal tests.

 ## Installation